fagan2888/cs_205_project/README.md

 sleep 30
 spark-submit --master $MASTER --deploy-mode client --num-executors 8 <spark-script>
 ```
-We can submit the spark job using `sbatch slurm.sh`
+* Submit the spark job using `sbatch slurm.sh`

 #### HDF5 connector
-`hdf5` is not optimal for usage on cloud storage.
+`hdf5` is not optimal for cloud storage.
 We can still read hdf5 file from s3, using `h5py.File(s3.open('<file>.hdf5'))`.
-However, this command will attempt to load the entire binary to memory and may cause memory overflow.
+However, this command will attempt to load the entire file to memory and may cause memory overflow.
 To set up HDF5 connector to work with s3, follow the tutorial in [HDF5 Connector Tutorial](https://www.hdfgroup.org/solutions/enterprise-support/cloud-amazon-s3-storage-hdf5-connector/)

 ### Closing Remarks